Ambassadors (TV series): Production

 On 23 August 2012, BBC Two's controller Janice Hadlow announced the commissioning of the limited television serial, by herself and Cheryl Taylor, the controller of BBC comedy commissioning.
 The series went into production in January 2013.

 Robert Webb said: "It's sort of Yes, Prime Minister meets Spooks at a bad disco".
 David Mitchell said: "It's credible, hopefully funny at times, but serious at times.
 It was very nice to do something in a slightly different genre.
 It was nice to do a bit of acting alongside all my sitting in a sparkly chair telling a joke."

-Part of the series was filmed in Bursa in western Türkiye.
+Part of the series was filmed in Bursa in western Turkey.
 According to AZ Celtic Films, Bursa was chosen because of its diversity and closeness to Istanbul, which is called the "hub of the film industry".
 The series received help from the Turkish military and the local airport, where filming took two days.
 The Foreign and Commonwealth Office (FCO) allowed the cast to run a read-through in one of its grandest rooms.

 James Wood, the co-writer of the series said "The stories we were told by diplomats were very closely reflected in the series.
 We ended up with 200 pages of research" and that a week was spent in Kazakhstan with the Ambassador there.
 According to Craig Murray, the former ambassador to Uzbekistan, Big Talk Productions tried to buy the rights to his book, Murder in Samarkand, for a film and believes the series, a "state-sponsored satire", is based on it.
 In his opinion, the FCO had backed it to "defuse the horror of our alliance with Uzbekistan and make it banal, accepted and safe".

 The title sequence for the show was created by Joe Berger and Pascal Wyse.
 Throughout the series the Union Flag always appears upside-down: in the title sequence, outside the embassy and on the ambassador's Land Rover.
 When the flag is flown upside down it means that the position flying it is in distress.